Privacy Notice for Patients

 Conducting a Privacy Impact Assessment is an effective way of assessing whether you can safely collect or use patient data according to the DPA and Information Governance requirements.

-Under the Data Protection Act 2018, the data controller is the person or SomDoc Walk in Clinic that will decide the purpose and the manner in which any personal data will be processed – they have overall control of the data they collect, and decide how and why it will be processed.
+Under the Data Protection Act 2018, the data controller is SomDoc Walk in Clinic that will decide the purpose and the manner in which any personal data will be processed – they have overall control of the data they collect, and decide how and why it will be processed.

 SomDoc Walk in Clinic is a data controller for the patient information it collects, and should already have data processing arrangements with third parties (e.g. IT systems providers) to ensure they do not use or access data unlawfully; the data controllers will have ultimate responsibility for SomDoc Walk in Clinic compliance with the DPA.